Call for Research Proposals (papers): Preventing social conflict and promoting social cohesion in forced displacement contexts

 On 17 December 2018, the United Nations General Assembly affirmed the Global Compact on Refugees, led by UNHCR, a framework for cooperation to ensure a robust, comprehensive response to forced displacement crises.
 Looking at implementation, better data and evidence will be needed to prioritize resources across situations, inform policy recommendations, develop sound interventions and enable effective synergies between humanitarian and development actors in pursuit of shared outcomes.

-In support of these efforts, the UK Department for International Development (DFID) has invested £10 million over four years (2016-2020) for the development of new research on protracted forced displacement through a joint partnership between DFID, the World Bank Group and UNHCR.
+In support of these efforts, the UK Department for International Development (DFID) has invested £13 million over seven years (2016-2023) for the development of new research on protracted forced displacement through a joint partnership between DFID, the World Bank Group and UNHCR.
 This program will generate evidence on what works to ensure future investments are well targeted and represent good value for money.